petzval/btferret/README.md

          CLASSIC  classic servers such as Windows/Android/HC05
          LE       LE servers

-NODE = 4                      Node number in decimal - you choose this ADDRESS = 00:1E:C0:2D:17:7C   6-byte Bluetooth address
+NODE = 4          Node number in decimal - you choose this

+ADDRESS = 00:1E:C0:2D:17:7C   6-byte Bluetooth address
+  or
+ADDRESS = MATCH_NAME          To find address during a scan by matching name -
-CHANNEL = 4                   RFCOMM channel for CLASSIC servers (optional) PIN = 1234                    PIN code for CLASSIC servers (optional)
+                                 CLASSIC and LE type only (see further discussion below) CHANNEL = 4                   RFCOMM channel for CLASSIC servers (optional) PIN = 1234                    PIN code for CLASSIC servers (optional)
 ```